Zach-Winterton/Zach-Winterton-Portfolio/README.md

 Estimate of time needed to complete: 4 hours

-Start time: 1:30pm MNT
+Start time: 2:00pm MNT

-Finish time:
+Finish time: 9:30pm MNT took paused for three hours for dinner and relaxation

-Actual time needed to complete:
+Actual time needed to complete: 4 hours and 30 minutes give or take